yeojz/otplib/CONTRIBUTING.md

     - After merging the version PR, go back to Actions and trigger **Publish to npm**.
     - **Action**: The workflow will detect that versions have been bumped.
 It will build the project and run `pnpm run release` to publish the updated packages to npm.

-## Security

-If you discover a security vulnerability:

-1. **Do NOT open a public issue**
-2. Use [GitHub's private security advisory](https://github.com/yeojz/otplib/security/advisories/new) to report the vulnerability

 ## AI Usage Guidelines

 Code or other content generated in whole or in part using AI tools can be contributed to the project, provided that it satisfies the following conditions: